Serena Williams: Greatness Often Ignored

 Now, Serena has a shot to join those ranks beginning August 31 at the U.S. Open!
-And winning this upcoming U.S. Open would give Williams her 22nd Women Singles Grand Slam title, which would bump her up to number two all time most Grand Slam Single titles.
+And winning that U.S. Open gave Williams her 22nd Women Singles Grand Slam title, bumping her up to number two all time most Grand Slam Single titles.

-Although currently ranked #1 by the Women’s Tennis Association, and oftentimes regarded as the best athlete of all time, much of the conversation about Williams is about her body instead of the legacy of her body of work and skills.
+Although oftentimes regarded as the best athlete of all time, much of the conversation about Williams is about her body instead of the legacy of her body of work and skills.
 She still faces continual blatant racism – a strikingly similar parallel to the racism thrown at Saartjie “Sarah” Baartman.

 Baartman, also referred to as Hottentot Venus, was Khoikhoi woman, born in 1790, who was exhibited as a “human circus” attraction in Europe during the 19th century.
 As a person, what made Baartman such a compelling attraction?
 Her buttocks.
 Europeans viewed it as extremely large compared to that of the European woman.
 After being discovered in her early 20s in her homeland of South Africa, she was sold to London by an enterprising Scottish doctor.
 Numerous records state that Baartman went to Europe willingly under the impression that she would become rich and famous.